Matus-Dubrava/file_scanner/README.md

     -   holds a sqlite database called .metadata.db tracking the above mentioned structure
         -   sqlalchemy is used for db operations on the sqlite file
-    -   creates an empty `delete` root folder to hold deleted files
     -   creates an empty `hashes` folder to hold copy of tracked files from previous refresh
         -   this one is used to hold copies of all of the tracked files
         -   each time the `hashes` is run, this gets replaced by current files